bethanyALong/cardAPI/README.md

 ## Additional Functionality

-This service was created with a view to implement the rest of the functionality required to provide a complete user sign up and create payment journey.
+This service was created with a view to implement the rest of the functionality required to provide a complete payment journey.